 Employment in the village and on its farms has declined, and many people work in Exmouth or Exeter, or at the nearby Royal Marines Commando Training Centre.

 The maritime nature of the parish continues to be a major aspect, with the water drawing holidaymakers to stay in the several dozen holiday cottages, and the Lympstone Sailing Club a key leisure and social focal point.
 The parish presents a well-kept, easy-going and even affluent image, though this does not mean that all of its residents are older or affluent.
 Lympstone remains a happily mixed community of younger and older, larger and smaller houses, single people and families, ‘incomers’ and ‘locals’ and this mix forms a basis for a balanced, sustainable community.
 The village supports a thriving primary school and pre-school and also an independent preparatory school St. Peters.
-As well as the 4 pubs there is an award-winning general store, a post office, hairdressers, thriving nursery and a garden centre as well as a whole host of small businesses that the community enjoy.
+As well as 4 pubs, there are several shops, including a general store and post office, cafe, hairdressers, nursery and garden centre as well as a whole host of small businesses that the community enjoy.

 Further afield and remembering links from World War 2, Lympstone is twinned with Biéville-Beuville, a village near Caen in northern France, and regular exchanges take place every year.